Project 1: Thoughtless Acts

 Come to class prepared to display and discuss your poster.
 Use simple sketches and bold lettering on your poster so it can be easily read from 4 to 6 feet away.

-More on the Idea Log: As you collect your observations and prepare your poster presentation for this project, begin making your Idea Log the center of your conceptual workspace for the course.
-Use your log as a place to:
+Process: As you collect your observations and prepare your poster presentation for this project, document your process:

 - Compile a list of design improvisations you have personally experienced.